David Jones vs Clive Hamilton

 Given his persistent opposition to freedom of commercial speech it’s going to be hard for Hamilton to credibly play the free speech martyr.
 But perhaps this will be lesson to him in the virtues of not regulating speech via the courts.
 There are widely differing views about what constitutes acceptable speech, and this diversity has been dealt with via a mix of social norms as to what it is and is not acceptable to say and show, and helping people avoid what they don’t want to see or hear via ratings systems or self-help.
 Generally, censorship has been limited to extreme cases where there is little disagreement or clear harm flows from publication (though with exceptions such as vilification laws).
 If you think DJ’s catalogues are offensive, just put them straight into the bin (or the recycling bin, as Clive would insist).
 The alternatives - censorship or heavy-handed legal action - are worse than the original problem.

-7 Responses to “David Jones vs Clive Hamilton
+7 thoughts on “David Jones vs Clive Hamilton

 I wonder how Clive proposed to determine which advertising is ‘irresponsible and deceptive’.
 A panel of people who think like him perhaps?